Finances force Harris to quit British Superbikes

 "The aim was to try and find enough sponsorship to buy a Kawasaki and also help towards running costs because it is not a cheap sport."

-Richard said despite continued backing from the Black Country Bathams brewery and veteran superstar racer Michael Rutter, they were not in a position to keep throwing money at the BSB.
+"We did the BSB and Thundersport GB last year, just to try and get Harris more track time – this year we'll just be doing it in reverse, concentrating in on Thundersport with the odd wildcard in BSB.

-"We did the BSB and Thundersport GB last year, just to try and get Harris more track time," he said.
+"We've still got some great support, with backing Bathams brewery and Michael Rutter, and we're very grateful for all that

 Advertising